 Decision by Net Proceeds Committee All final funding decisions are made by Milestone Foundation’s net proceeds committee.
 Grant decisions are usually made monthly.
-The cut-off date for applications is the last working day of each month.
+The cut-off date for applications is the 10th day of each month.
 Applications are normally considered on the third Thursday of the following month.
 Details of all grant applications received, and whether the application has been approved or declined, will be published on Milestone Foundation’s website on the Monday following the meeting date.

 Distribution and Timing of Distribution A substantial portion of the net proceeds received during a financial year will be distributed to the community for authorised purposes on at least a quarterly basis.

 All net proceeds received during a financial year will be distributed to the community for authorised purposes within three months following the end of that financial year.

 Grant Forms Grants will not be approved unless the application is on Milestone Foundation’s grant application form (this may include an online grant form).